dirtyhenry/mickaelflochlay.com/resume.md

 ## Experience

+### CTO [Flâneur][flaneur] <small>since january ’17</small>

+* Migrated the back-office from Parse to Firebase on a tight schedule as Parse shutdown was approaching.
+* Redesigned the software architecture from legacy code coming from two different web agencies, to a Kickstarter-inspired MVVM architecture.
+* Improved the search feature using Algolia integration with Firebase cloud functions.
+* Full-UI redesign implementation.

-### CEO/CTO [Bootstragram][bootstragram] <small>since september ’14</small>
+### Founder [Statium][statium] <small>since september ’14</small>

-I co-founded Bootstragram in order to provide freelance developer services to other companies as well as develop my own project [Statium][statium], a smart soccer calendar for soccer fans.
+* Statium is a platform to adapt US sport analytics data to soccer fans.

-Bootstragram was selected by the French startup accelerator Startup42 for a 4-month intensive program from April - August 2016.
-Start42 brought me and the Bootstragram team invaluable insight into all the non-technical skills required to run a lean startup.
+* Statium was selected by the French startup accelerator Startup42 for a 4-month intensive program from April - August 2016, during which I had invaluable insight into all the non-technical skills required to run a lean startup.
+* Designed some machine learning models to evaluate soccer players.
+* Built data visualization tools for the web.
+* Statium is now a side-project: I intend to submit my model at the OPTA Pro Forum in Septembre 2018.

+### Founder [Bootstragram][bootstragram] <small>september ’14 / december ’16</small>

+I co-founded Bootstragram in order to provide freelance developer services to other companies with the ultimate objective to fund [Statium][statium].

 Client references: